tangentsoft/pidp8i/README.md

 ## Prerequisites

 *   A Raspberry Pi with the 40-pin GPIO connector.
-That rules out the first series of Raspberry Pi boards with the 26-pin connector.
+That rules out the first-generation Raspberry Pi model A and B boards which had a 26-pin GPIO connector.

+*   In order to use the incandescent lamp simulator feature, you will need to use a multi-core Pi such as the Pi 2 or Pi 3.
+This rules out the model A+, the model B+, and the Pi Zero.

+    (There is a [special branch of the source code][nls] for Fossil users.
+Those building this software from a tarball or who are using a binary OS image should use the "no lamp simulator" version.)

 *   An SD card containing Raspbian or something sufficiently close.
     PipaOS may also work, for example.
 This software is currently